-ESMP Checklist will be publicly disclosed and consulted by publishing on the DIGIT web page and on the beneficiaries web page for two weeks.
+ESMP Checklist will be publicly disclosed and consulted by publishing on the DIGIT web page and on the beneficiary's web page for two weeks.

 ESMP Checklist implementation report will be submitted to WB semi-annually if not agreed differently.